-- Article 209 (1) Addition, withdrawal, or alteration of the counts against the accused or to the applicable penal statutes must be made through submission of a document. - (2) The document set forth in the preceding paragraph must be attached with the number of transcripts of the document corresponding to the number of persons accused. - (3) When the court receives the transcripts set forth in the preceding paragraph, the court must immediately serve the transcripts on the accused. - (4) After the service referred to in the preceding paragraph is made, the public prosecutor must, without delay, read aloud the document set forth in paragraph (1) on the trial date. - (5) When the ruling set forth in Article 290-2, paragraph (1) or paragraph (3) of the Code has been rendered, the document to be read aloud pursuant to the provisions of the preceding paragraph is to be read aloud in a way that does not disclose particulars identifying the victim.
-In this case, the public prosecutor must show the document set forth in paragraph (1) to the accused. - (6) The provisions of the preceding paragraph apply to the reading aloud of the document under the provisions of paragraph (4) in cases where the ruling set forth in Article 290-3, paragraph (1) of the Code has been rendered.
-In this case, the phrase "particulars identifying the victim" in the preceding paragraph is deemed to be replaced with "particulars identifying the witness or the like." - (7) Notwithstanding the provisions of paragraph (1), in an open court where the accused is present, the court may permit counts against the accused or applicable penal statutes to be added, withdrawn, or altered orally.
+- Article 209 (1) Addition, withdrawal, or alteration of the counts against the accused or to the applicable penal statutes must be made through submission of a document. - (2) The document set forth in the preceding paragraph must be attached with the number of transcripts of the document corresponding to the number of persons accused. - (3) When the court receives the transcripts set forth in the preceding paragraph, the court must immediately serve the transcripts on the accused. - (4) After the service referred to in the preceding paragraph is made, the public prosecutor must, without delay, read aloud the document set forth in paragraph (1) on the trial date. - (5) When the ruling set forth in Article 290-2, paragraph (1) or paragraph (3) of the Code has been rendered, the document to be read aloud pursuant to the provisions of the preceding paragraph is to be read aloud in a way that does not disclose information that identifies the victim.
+In this case, the public prosecutor must show the document set forth in paragraph (1) to the accused. - (6) Notwithstanding the provisions of paragraph (1), in an open court where the accused is present, the court may permit counts against the accused or applicable penal statutes to be added, withdrawn, or altered orally.